"WildLinks" yearly conference

-Conservation Northwest hosts an ongoing "Wild Links" science briefing to share ideas and coordinate better links between wildlife, habitat - and scientists and other experts.
+Conservation Northwest hosts an ongoing "Wild Links" science conference and briefing to share ideas and coordinate better links between wildlife, habitat - and scientists and other experts.

 We thank all of our sponsors and partners that make each year's gathering a success, and the attendees who take time to join in the dialogue for wildlife and connected habitat.

-Review the information shared over the past six years with the links below, and mark this webpage to see how the event evolves.
+Review the information shared over the past nine years with the links below, and mark this webpage to see how the event evolves.

-2014 WildLinks - This year's WildLinks conference will again focus on the transboundary Cascadia region and important connecting ecosystems in partnership with the Cascadia Partner Forum.
+2014 WildLinks - The 2014 WildLinks conference focused on the transboundary Cascadia region and important connecting ecosystems in partnership with the Cascadia Partner Forum.
 Key issues covered were grizzly bear and salmon recovery, ecological connectivity, and land access management.
 View the 2014 Summary Report here.

 2013 WildLinks - A workshop of the Cascadia Partner Forum.
 Read the Summary Report prepared by Jon Bepple providing an overview of presentations, discussion, and side meetings held during the meeting.